Legos-finance/Legos-docs/community/community-development.md

 We want to foster a community of Metanauts - our community of Legos.finance evangelists - who want to actively participate in the long-term growth of the Legos.finance community as the project builds out its vision of autonomous and non-custodial stablecoin infrastructure.

 If you love the product and want to see Legos.finance grow to a billion-dollar DeFi protocol, there are many ways that you can contribute.
-Read on to find out how!

 ## Metanauts Assemble!